 If you’re adept at working with your hands and enjoy doing odd jobs around the house, you may want to consider a career as a handyman.
 The Bureau of Labor Statistics says there are currently 1,444,100 “general maintenance and repair workers” jobs waiting for someone like you to come along, and that number is projected to increase by 8% through 2030.
-The pay is good for handyman jobs, too; according to Glassdoor, most handymen make between $36,000 and $110,000 per year.
+The pay is good for handyman jobs, too.
+According to Glassdoor, most handymen make between $36,000 and $110,000 per year, while according to Jobber, the average handyman hourly rate is $24.30.

 Handyman jobs vary wildly and include everything from hanging curtains to repairing a running toilet.
 You might build a wheelchair ramp for someone who’s recently become disabled or put together a crib for an overwhelmed single mother.
 Being a handyman can be a gratifying career as you help others and make a difference in people’s lives.